alecstein/word-chains/README.md

 * working with strings
 * calculating distances between strings

+# Bonus: longest-shortest word chain

+Included is an experimental program which will calculate the longest-shortest word chain (that is, given all the shortest word chains between two words, the longest of those).
+This is also known as the diameter of a graph.
+This function will print out longer and longer trial diameters until it loops through the whole graph.

+It's not the prettiest program, but it works.

 # What next?

 It would be nice to have the option to pre-build the graph at compile time so that you don't have to build it on every run.